CLOSE THE EAST HAMPTON AIRPORT

 The Town tried other methods to assert local control over the airport.
 We worked to get a Part 161 study exemption to impose airport curfews, and our congressional representatives worked to amend FAA regulations to allow for curfews as well.

-But no matter how we, and our Town Board, tried to regulate the airport, we were blocked at every turn.
-Now, as our grant obligations to the FAA have expired, we have the chance to take back control over the airport.
+But no matter how we, and our Town Board, tried to regulate the airport, we have been blocked at every turn.
+Now, as our FAA obligations have expired, we are a PPR airport.
+And we can take back community control.
 We can eliminate the incessant and dangerous overhead traffic and preserve our Town’s environment by closing the East Hampton Airport and creating something that actually serves the greater good of this community.

 We need your help!
 Sign up here to receive email updates: